 What Components Do I Need To Build a PC?

-Before we start answering these questions, lets take a look at a shopping list of components you will need.
+Before answering these questions, let's look at a shopping list of components you will need.

-The Motherboard, also known as the main board, this is the large circuit board that everything plugs into.
-There are different sizes and configurations but they all do the same basic job.
+The Motherboard, also known as the main board, is the large circuit board that everything plugs into.
+Different sizes and configurations exist, but they all do the same basic job.

 The CPU or Central Processing Unit is a special computer chip that performs complex mathematical operations.
 It acts as the "brain" of the computer.

-The video card, or GPU (Graphics Processing Unit) is used to display content onto a screen.
-The GPU is a key component in gaming and media PC's and its important to get one with good specs.
-For an office PC this is less important.
+The video card, or GPU (Graphics Processing Unit), is used to display content onto a screen.
+GPUs are a key component in gaming and media PCs, and getting one with good specs is important.
+For an office PC, this is less important.

-RAM(Random Access Memory) or just memory, allows the computer to store data ready for the CPU to work with.
-When you run a program or game it is loaded into the memory so it can run on the CPU.
-When you turn off or reboot the computer anything in the memory is removed.
-Sometimes the memory can get corrupt and programs stop working.
+RAM (Random Access Memory) or just memory, allows the computer to store data ready for the CPU to work with.
+When you run a program or game, it is loaded into the memory to run on the CPU.
+Anything in the memory is removed when you turn off or reboot the computer.
+Sometimes, the memory can get corrupted, and programs stop working.
 This is why turning it off and back on fixes most problems as the information is reloaded back into memory.

-A Hard Drive, or more recently SSD, is a secondary storage device far slower than RAM but it does not lose data when its turned off.
-Secondary storage is far cheaper than memory so you can have a lot more of it, and can be used to store information indefinitely.
+A Hard Drive, or more recently SSD, is a secondary storage device far slower than RAM, but it does not lose data when its turned off.
+Secondary storage is far cheaper than memory so that you can have a lot more of it and can be used to store information indefinitely.

 A Power Supply Unit (PSU) is used to convert 240v/110v AC mains electricity into 12v and 5v DC electricity which the components run off.